fokhrun/gamlastan_tours/README.md

 ### Design

-The site is designed based on the following user stories:
+The user experience of the site is designed based on the following user stories:

 1. As a user, I want to navigate to any part of the site without scrolling too much so that I can jump to any part I desire fast
 - It should be supported by a *navigation section* with buttons to jump back and forth to key areas of the site.
 This section should be sticky to the page.
 Hence, a user should be able to access the navigation button to go to the top or any other key section of the page wherever in the page she is at the moment.